CSCI4850/S19-team5-project/README.md

 ![](tetirs.gif)

 ## Requirments
-1. Jupyter Notebook: You can install Jupyter Notebook with python 3 using [Anaconda]: https://docs.anaconda.com/anaconda/install/.
+1. Jupyter Notebook: You can install Jupyter Notebook with python 3 using [Anaconda](https://docs.anaconda.com/anaconda/install/).
             <br>
 2. Python gym: The Python gym is the essential component of the code.
 So you have to install Gym using these code:
 `pip install gym` <br>